SEO Best Practices for Contentstack-powered Websites

 - H2 tags: The H2 tags usually provide context for the sub-headings or sub-sections placed under the H1 tag.

-- H3 to H6 tags: The H3 to H6 tags are available when you need to assign additional sub-headings or sub-sections under the H1 and H2 tags.
+- H3 to H6 tags: The H3 to H6 tags are available when assigning additional sub-headings or sub-sections under the H1 and H2 tags.

-For example, the H1 tag would form the title of your blog post, while the tags ranging from H2 to H6 would form the subsequent sub-headings inside your blog post.
+For example, the H1 tag would create the title of your blog post, while the tags ranging from H2 to H6 would form the subsequent sub-headings inside your blog post.

 Create an SEO-friendly Robots.txt file

-Let’s consider the following basic content block that lies within the “Robots.txt” file:
+Let’s consider the following basic syntax that lies within the “Robots.txt” file:

 User-agent: * Disallow: /

-Here, the asterisk refers to all the search engines or visitors that crawl the website while the slash indicates to the visitors that they should avoid visiting that particular website.
+Here, the asterisk refers to all the search engines or web crawlers who crawl the website, while the slash indicates users not to crawl any page of the website, including the homepage.

 Importance of using the Robots.txt file